Why is IRB Submission Required?

 Submit an ISTAR Application

-Human Subjects Research Certification
+Complete the Human Subjects Research Training

 Other courses such as Good Clinical Practice may be required, depending on the nature of the research.
 IRB applications are not approved until the training requirement is met.